hannahro15/Manchester-Tourist-Project/README.md

 - Game over message appearing as well as the congratulatory message appearing one after each other at the end of a game.
 - Game over/completion game messages appearing at the end of memory game before matching all cards when 2 seconds left in timer.
 - Matching pair and non-matching pair messages alerting users when they match or don't match a pair sometimes both show up above the game board.
+-  Double-clicking on first click for the buttons on the attractions page, and the food-hotels-transport page too.
+This was fixed by removing the if statement with the display none and block, and changing it to a classlist with the toggle function.
+- Card-back image for cards on memory game are not aligning centrally in each card-item container.
 ### Unfixed Bugs
-- Responsiveness issue of memory game not working on larger screens.
+- Responsiveness issue of memory game not working as expected on larger screens as it doesn't show as a proper square/rectangle.
-- Card-back image for cards on memory game are not aligning centrally in each card-item container.
-- 3rd card in a row can still be clicked when trying to match 2 cards that don't work, but it is sort of ok when the unflipping happens after a short length of time for unmatches as setTimeout has a short time.
+- 3rd card in a row can still be clicked when trying to match 2 cards that don't work.
+It is not a huge issue as the timings of the card flipping and unflipping seem to be work okay because of the the timings of 'setTimeout'.
-- Double-clicking on first click for the buttons on the attractions page, and the food-hotels-transport page too.
+- Containers on attraction page, and the food-hotels-transport page, show blank space on a neighbouring container when opening up the current container.
+Could be an issue with some elements within the grid maybe.

 ### HTML/CSS/JS Validators